 How long can I keep the equipment?

 You can keep the device for as long as you need it!
-We only ask that you return it when you’re done with it so someone else who needs it can use it, keeping the ReUse cycle going!
+We only ask that you return it when you’re done with it so someone else who needs it can use it, keeping the Reutilization cycle going!

 My device is broken, can FAAST repair it?